willem ruys sulzer powered ships

 In 1987 the Lauro Line became reflagged as the Star Lauro line.

-The Achille Lauro continued as a cruise ship until November 30th 1994 when under the command of Giuseppe Orsi a fire broke out in the engine room whilst on a cruise from Genoa to the Seychelles.
+The Achille Lauro continued as a cruise ship until November 30th 1994 when under the command of Giuseppe Orsi a fire broke out in the engine room (or passenger quarters ?) whilst on a 21 day cruise from Genoa to the Seychelles (or Durban, South Africa).
 The location was in the Indian Ocean 240 nautical miles south of the Horn of Africa off the coast of Somalia.
 The fire could not be contained, the order to abandon ship was given at 5am local time with all 1,090 passengers and crew taking to the life boats.
-The majority of the passengers were rescued by the tanker Hawaiian King, regretably in the rescue two lives were lost and eight persons were injured.
+The majority of the passengers & crew (927) were rescued by the Panamanian registered tanker Hawaiian King, regretably in the rescue two lives were lost and eight persons were injured.
 A third passenger would die whilst on one of the rescue ships.
 Fifty other persons were picked up by the Liberian registered bulk oil carrier Bardu.
 The survivors were later transferred to other vessels including several merchant ships, the oil tanker Spirit and the US Navy cruiser Gettysburg and the frigate Halyburton.
 600 were taken to Mahe in the Seychelles whilst about 150 to Djibouti and the remainder to Mombasa.
 The fire burned for three days, with the ship taking on an increasing list.
 Attempts by the crew are reported to have brought the fire under control, but the ship developed an increasing list.
-The ship finally sank on December 2nd 1994 at 8.0N, 52.2E.
+The ship finally sank on the evening of December 2nd 1994 at 8.0N, 52.2E.

 Length: 631 feet